 Seasonal fates

 As water temperatures increased during the growing season (e.g., May – Aug.), the balance between allochthony and autochthony generally shifted in favor of autochthony due to increases in NPP, whereas the ratio between respiration and burial generally shifted towards respiration (Fig. 5).
 There was high seasonal variability in the dominant fluxes acting in each lake.
 Trout Lake remained dominated by respiration for the entire year across all sampled years, but respiration increased relative to burial as the growing season progressed.
 Harp Lake, Toolik Lake and Lake Vanern were dominated by burial early in the growing season, but became dominated by respiration on an annual basis as temperatures warmed.
 Conversely, Lake Monona remained dominated by burial throughout most of the year and respiration exceeded burial only late in the growing season.
 Despite this late pulse of respiration, Lake Monona remained dominated by burial on an annual basis (Table 5).
 Lake Monona and Lake Vanern also showed less of an increase in autochthony as the growing season progressed compared to other lakes, suggesting the importance of continued allochthonous inputs during summer months coinciding with increases in autochthony.
+Only lakes, in which the word, “Lake”, precedes the rest of the name had values in all 4 quadrants of the load-fate space (ha ha).

 DISCUSSION